-Over the past few years, I became very involved in the Malayalee community in the USA where I lived.
-I will not give her name, but she and everyone knows our community 'chechi'.
-It took me a few years to warm up to her.
-I am glad I did though I regret it happened only months before leaving Rochester.
-She helped me take this Indian value of 'advice from elders' - even elders that are NOT blood relations but highly respected in the community internalize it, understand it and create an emotional connection to this value.
-She started to give me advice.
-My initial American reaction is 'Why she's treading on my land, doesn't she know that I can make this decision on my own?"
+Between 2005 and 2011, I was involved in the Malayalee community in the USA where I lived.
+Due to the communication and cultural differences, it took me time to warm up to those in the community.
+There is one particular person I'd like to talk about.
+Out of respect and affection, I will call her only by 'chechi' (which means 'elder sister' in Malayalam).
+Chechi helped me take this Indian value of 'advice from elders' - even elders that are NOT blood relations but highly respected in the community internalize it, understand it and create an emotional connection to this value.
+While I wanted to be open to her [unsolicited] advice, internally, my initial American reaction was 'Why she's treading on my land, doesn't she know that I can make this decision on my own?"
 (Incidentally, I think some Americans have this defensive reaction even when they go around asking for advice!)
 But, after observing how others in the community really respected her and took her decisions- and their life did not seem so bad after all- maybe I was missing out on something here.
 Maybe her wisdom is beneficial to me too!
 Why not?
 If I can accept her and her wisdom then I am one step closer too to being accepted more fully into this community of which I don't look like a member on the outside, but somehow on the inside my heart feels so connected.
 Then I fight within myself- this is not the value I grew up with, why does it fit me well?
 If I take up this value, which is in direct opposition to my family, how will they think of me?
 Where will I fit in?
 Then I realize, I fit in in the middle with both Desis and Americans depending on the issue, but inside of ME I am at peace.
 That is where it matters most.
 (Maybe an American value there too!).

 But all this being said, after coming to terms and appreciating this part of Indian culture now intellectually as well as emotionally, I have come to a new understanding of the story that started this article.
 I understand now why that woman felt like a black sheep.
 Why she felt so bad that she was NOT getting advice and guidance from elders.
 But now, too, I can read another message in that story I could not before- SHAME.
 She was ashamed of her family background.
 Maybe she could not admit this story to another Indian because it would have shown disrespect to her family and elders which most people as I see do not do in India.
 But I am not Indian, I am American so some people feel safe to tell me these stories because they know I won't judge them like an Indian would and quite frankly some may think I don't understand the real social and emotional implications so it's SAFE to tell me, like a confessional.
 I still may not understand all the implications of her story, but now, more than ten years later, I do understand more than I used to.